dimforge/ncollide/contact_determination/README.md

 To avoid this, the collision detection pipeline is usually decomposed into two
 steps: the [broad phase](../contact_determination/broad_phase.html) and the [narrow phase](../contact_determination/narrow_phase.html).
-The first one is aware of the position of every object (i-e. not only two) so it can uses spacial partitioning with conservative interference detection algorithms to find all the potential collision pairs.
+The first one is aware of the position of every object (i.e. not only two) so it can uses spacial partitioning with conservative interference detection algorithms to find all the potential collision pairs.
 The second phase iterates on all those pairs and performs the exact contact determination.
 Note that the two objects paired by the broad phase may not actually be in contact (_false positives_).
-On the other hand, a broad phase is guaranteed not to produce _false negatives_.
-Thus, two interfering objects are guaranteed to be paired.
+On the other hand, a broad phase is guaranteed not to produce _false
+negatives_: two interfering objects are guaranteed to be paired.